Victoria Park, Brisbane

-Victoria Park, increasingly known by its Turrbal name of Barrambin, is a heritage-listed park located in Spring Hill and Herston in Brisbane, Australia.
+Victoria Park, also known by its Turrbal name of Barrambin, is a heritage-listed park located in Spring Hill and Herston in Brisbane, Australia.
 It was added to the Queensland Heritage Register on 3 December 2007.
-The site was formerly a public golf course that opened in November 1931, before it was converted back to a park in June 2021 as part of redevelopment works.
+The site was formerly a public golf course that opened in November 1931, before it was converted back into a public park in June 2021 as part of ongoing urban renewal.
+In March 2025, it was announced that a 63,000 seat stadium will be constructed at Victoria Park for the 2032 Summer Olympics.
+The stadium will host the opening and closing ceremonies, as well as the track, field and athletics events.

 Prior to colonisation, Victoria Park was a traditional meeting place of local groups and the site of cultural gatherings with approximately 400 people residing on the land.
 A British settlement was formed on part of the land in the 1840s, named York's Hollow, which was initially co-existent with Aboriginal camps before it gradually grew and displaced the local Turrbal groups.
-Several killings of Aboriginal people and burning of camps occurred in the 1850s and 1860s, as well as individual killings of Aboriginal Elders.
+Several killings of Aboriginal people and burning of camps also occurred throughout the 1850s and 1860s, as well as individual killings of Aboriginal Elders.